We were pleased that our Women's Work Project was selected for the

 Andrew dies, suddenly.
 His little sister, Lena, is lost.
 His older sister, Kate, is pissed.
 A play about siblings, loss, the confusing poetry of grief, and who owns your memory when you’re gone.

-STRADDLING THE EDGE by Sandra Daly Sharif; directed by Mary Hodges
+STRADDLING THE EDGE by Sandra Daley-Sharif; directed by Mary Hodges

 Too many losses and not enough "hellos" launch Sophia on a kaleidoscopic dreamscape quest for her identity as wife, mother, and Caribbean daughter.
 Can she maintain her balancing act to find firm ground?
 Or will the search itself send her over the edge?